taddison/personal-site/content/blog/2017/11/simplifying-alert-configuration-in-the-oms-to-slack-function-app/index.md

 date: "2017-11-08T00:00:00.0Z"
 ---

-In the [last post](http://tjaddison.com/2017/08/29/Building-an-OMS-metric-alert-to-Slack-bridge-with-Azure-functions) we had a fairly complete (if limited) solution for the routing of arbitrary OMS metric alerts to Slack.
+In the [last post][building an oms metric alert to slack bridge with azure functions] we had a fairly complete (if limited) solution for the routing of arbitrary OMS metric alerts to Slack.
 After having used this in production for a while I can report that:

 - When configured correctly it works well (we get the right alerts in the right places)
 - Explaining how to configure a new alert is extraordinarily difficult